coderefinery/testing/content/quick-reference.md

 projects.

 - [GitHub Actions](https://github.com/features/actions) (we will
-  demonstrate in next episode)
+  demonstrate this in the next episode)
 - [GitLab CI](https://about.gitlab.com/features/gitlab-ci-cd/)
-  (we will demonstrate in next episode)
+  (we will demonstrate this in the next episode)
 - [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/)
 - [Coveralls](https://coveralls.io)
 - [Codecov](https://codecov.io)